Reviews

 Free plan: 20GB | Paid from: ~$11.69/month (2TB) | Platforms: Windows, Mac, iOS, Android, Web

-MEGA’s 20GB free plan with built-in end-to-end encryption is unmatched in 2026.
-No other major provider gives you this much free storage with real privacy from day one.
+MEGA's 20GB free plan with built-in end-to-end encryption is the most generous of any encrypted service in 2026.
+No other major provider gives you this much free storage with real privacy from day one, and you can stretch it further with time-limited bonuses for installing the apps or trying MEGA's VPN and password manager.
 It also bundles encrypted chat and video calling — unusual for a storage app.
-If you need free, encrypted cloud storage without paying anything, MEGA is the clear answer.

 What it's great at: